xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

     - "/katalon-studio/docs/webdriver-event-listeners.html"
     - "/katalon-studio/docs/automatically-update-webdriver.html"
 ---
 > To execute web tests successfully, make sure the version of browsers equal to the version of browser drivers.
-In case the versions are different, please try to upgrade or downgrade one of them to be similar.
+In case the versions are different, try to upgrade or downgrade one of them to be similar.
 >
 > Starting from **Katalon Studio version 7.0.0**, you can terminate WebDriver processes or update WebDrivers including Chrome, FireFox and Internet Explorer Drivers.
 >
 >
 ## Terminate WebDriver processes

-From the main toolbar, select **Tools > Web > Terminate running WebDrivers** > a pop-up message will inform whether your operation succeeds or not.
+From the main toolbar, select **Tools > Web > Terminate running WebDrivers** > a pop-up message informs whether your operation succeeds or not.

 <img src="url" alt="terminate-webdriver-processes" width=100%>